Billing Rates: General Information

 Applicable Scenarios

 Also, in each rate table, you can add rate codes, which represent an additional dimension in a rate table that you use to simplify the configuration of the rate table.
-By using rate codes, you can reduce the number of sequences that need to be configured for each pair of rate table and rate type.
+By using multiple rate codes with one sequence, you can reduce the number of sequences that need to be configured for each pair of a rate table and a rate type.
 For example, instead of creating multiple sequences, each including the applicable rates for a particular employee, you can create only one rate sequence with the Employee check box selected on the Rate Lookup Rules (PM205000) form and create separate rate codes for each employee.
+As another example, suppose that you want to use different rates for three projects.
+Instead of creating multiple sequences with the Project check box selected in the table on the Rate Lookup Rules form and specifying a rate for each sequence under one rate code, you can use only one sequence and three rate codes to define different rates for these three projects.

 Workflow of Rate Table Configuration